Skip Header

 If investing is new to you, it's worth remembering that your pension has been invested since you and/or your employer first made a contribution.
 During that time the value of your pension will have fluctuated according to market conditions, and the value of your pension and the income you get from it will continue to go up and down for as long as you stay invested.
 This isn't something to fear and is a normal part of investing, but it is important to understand what it means in retirement.

-Below, we’ve put together some of the key questions about investments, inflation and planning for the retirement you want.
+Below we've put together answers to some common questions you may have about investments, inflation (the rising price of goods and services) and planning for the retirement you want.

 Think about getting advice